AMAZING 2-DAY ROME ITINERARY

 Vatican City is a must-see in, well, I would say Rome though it is not part of Rome.
 However, it was one of the highlights of my Rome trip.
 And so I highly suggest staying 3 days in Rome, so you can add a day trip to your itinerary.
 But you could also add it to your 2-day itinerary and visit Vatican City in half a day/ 1 day.

 Explore Vatican City

-The home of the Pope is probably one of the most extreme places I have visited so far – so much “bling-bling“ and pomposity that it felt unreal.
+This tiny country (the smallest in the world, to be more precise) lies within Rome, and crossing countries is made easy.The Pope’s home is probably one of the most extreme places I have visited so far.
+There is so much “bling-bling“ and pomposity that it felt unreal.

 - I strongly recommend getting tickets for the museum as well and planning at least half a day for this place, including the Sistine Chapel.